10 Common Blogging Mistakes and How to Avoid Them

 How to Avoid It:

-9. Ignoring Analytics
+9. Skipping Analytics

 Without tracking your blog’s performance, you won’t know what’s working and what needs improvement.